Why is being and living as your true self so . . . revolutionary?

 So come on, you rebel-in-the-making: let’s look closer into three ideas that get in the way of us living authentically:

-Let’s put it out there: a lot of us are truly afraid of being are true, authentic selves.
+Let’s put it out there: a lot of us are truly afraid of being our true, authentic selves.
 These fears are based upon being afraid of not being accepted, not being understood or a fear of being isolated because of your identity, your differences, or your true thoughts, ideas and dreams.

 This fear is a powerful barrier, as the fear of not belonging can drive us to conform and even assimilate into mainstream cultures and peer pressure that we would otherwise not connect with.
 Even in adulthood, these feelings can drive us to not live out what or who we really want to be.